rendchevi/artnet-app/README.md

 ### Future Improvements
 - [ ] Host the app on the web
+- [ ] Revamp the feature visualization options
 - [ ] Re-train on a bigger dataset to achieve higher accuracy
 - [ ] Further research on multilabel classification for classifying art style/movement